Kizh-Pennathur: Demographics

 Kilpennathur is a Town Panchayat city in district of Tiruvannamalai, Tamil Nadu.
 The Kilpennathur city is divided into 15 wards for which elections are held every 5 years.
 The Kilpennathur Town Panchayat has population of 13,718 of which 6,902 are males while 6,816 are females as per report released by Census India 2011.

 Population of Children with age of 0–6 is 1557 which is 11.35% of total population of Kilpennathur (TP).
-In Kilpennathur Town Panchayat, Female Sex Ratio is of 988 against state average of 996.
-Moreover, Child Sex Ratio in Kilpennathur is around 951 compared to Tamil Nadu state average of 943.
-Literacy rate of Kilpennathur city is 80.12% higher than state average of 80.09%.
-In Kilpennathur, Male literacy is around 88.91% while female literacy rate is 71.27%.
+In Kilpennathur Town Panchayat, the female sex ratio is 988 against state average of 996.
+Moreover, the child sex ratio in Kilpennathur is around 951 compared to Tamil Nadu state average of 943.
+The literacy rate of Kilpennathur city is 80.12% higher than the state average of 80.09%.
+In Kilpennathur, male literacy is around 88.91% while the female literacy rate is 71.27%.

 There are approximately 150 houses/huts in the village as of 2020, 95% of which are electrified.
 The Meenakshi Sundareshwarar Temple about 800 year old temple as indicated by the "Maraya Samburvaraya" inscription.